JanMStraub/Mining-Massive-Datasets/problem_set_2/exercise_1+2+6+7.md

 - BC = -0.28817938438423535

 I think my Pearson correlation values are wrong, as these shor that there is no strong linear relationship between any of the pairs.

+# Exercise 6

+## a)

+What data can you use to populate a utility matrix in the following cases?

+- Numerical ratings for teaching style, clarity, difficulty etc.
+- Qualitative rating by analyzing a written feedback and giving it a positive or negative rating based in the sentiment

+What relations other than like or a numerical rating can be exploited to express a positive or negative connection?

+- Students could recommend professors

+## b)

+What data can you use to populate a utility matrix in the following cases?

+- Numerical rating (0/1) if the user dislikes or likes the artwork
+- Number of views, comments and shares an artwork recieves

+What relations other than like or a numerical rating can be exploited to express a positive or negative connection?

+- If a user follows an artist or if he adds the artwork to his favorites

+## c)

+What data can you use to populate a utility matrix in the following cases?

+- How many profile visits, likes and messages a profile gets
+- How often a user is blocked

+What relations other than like or a numerical rating can be exploited to express a positive or negative connection?

+- The dream partner profile can be used to assess potential matches based on interests etc.
+- Mutual interaction

+What is special about this scenario?

+- Special is that each user is also an item and vise versa

+# Exercise 7

+## a)

+What would the lists of movies recommended by each system look like?

+- G: Highly popular movies
+- R: Mix of popular and niche movies based on user preferences
+- L: Mix of popular and niche movies based on similar users preferences

+Does any of the systems G, R and L introduce users to more exotic items from the long tail?

+- The L system indroduces users to more exotic items

+## b)

+What system would be most robust to such an attempt?

+- The most robust system would be the L one, as it relies on user behavior patterns.

+Which users recommendation lists would be affected most?

+- The user who prefers the mainstream films (G)

+## c)

+Can these types of users benet from either of the three systems?

+- gray sheep benefit from the R and L system
+- black sheep benefit from the R and L system too